-The members of our compensation committee currently are Laurie Smaldone Alsup, M.D., Timothy Shannon, M.D. and John Young.
-Dr. Shannon is the currently chair of our compensation committee.
-Liam Ratcliffe served as a member of our compensation committee until his resignation from our board of directors in August 2022.
+The members of our compensation committee currently are Wendy Dixon, Ph.D., Laurie Smaldone Alsup, M.D., and John Young.
+Dr. Dixon is the currently chair of our compensation committee.
+Dr. Shannon served as a member of our compensation committee until our 2023 annual meeting of stockholders, as he did not stand for re-election.
 Our board of directors has determined that each of Drs.
-Smaldone Alsup and Shannon and Mr. Young is independent within the meaning of Rule 10C-1 under the Exchange Act.
-Dr. Shannon will not stand for re-election at the Annual Meeting.
-Following the Annual Meeting, we expect that our board of directors will reconstitute the compensation committee, such that the committee will comprise Wendy Dixon, Ph.D., Briggs Morrison, M.D., and Laurie Smaldone Alsup, M.D., with Dr. Dixon as the chair of the compensation committee.
-Our compensation committee assists our board of directors in the discharge of its responsibilities relating to the compensation of our executive officers.
-The compensation committee met five times during the year ended December 31, 2022, including telephonic and videoconference meetings.
+Smaldone Alsup and Dixon and Mr. Young is independent within the meaning of Rule 10C-1 under the Exchange Act.
+Dr. Dixon will not stand for re-election at the Annual Meeting.
+Following the Annual Meeting, we expect that our board of directors will reconstitute the compensation committee, such that the committee will comprise Laurie Smaldone Alsup, M.D., Everett Cunningham and John Young, with Mr. Young as the chair of the compensation committee.
+Our compensation committee meet five times during the year ended December 31, 2023, including telephonic and videoconference meetings.